 If you forget your password or cannot access the ZyAIR, you will need to reload the factory-default configuration file or use the RESET button on the side panel of the ZyAIR.
 Uploading this configuration file replaces the current configuration file with the factory-default configuration file.
-This means that you will lose all configurations that you had previously.
+This means that you will lose all configurations that you had previously and the speed of the console port will be reset to the default of 9600bps with 8 data bit, no parity, one stop bit and flow control set to none.
 The password will be reset to "1234", also.